Kendrick Ings

-Kendrick Ings (born June 17, 1990) is an American football wide receiver for the Fayetteville Mustangs of the National Arena League (NAL).
-He has also been a member of the Dodge City Law (CPIFL), Detroit Lions (NFL), BC Lions (CFL), Tampa Bay Buccaneers (NFL), Baltimore Brigade (AFL), Atlantic City Blackjacks (AFL), and Carolina Cobras (NAL).
+Kendrick Ings (born June 17, 1990) is an American football wide receiver.
+He has also been a member of the Dodge City Law (CPIFL), Detroit Lions (NFL), BC Lions (CFL), Tampa Bay Buccaneers (NFL), Baltimore Brigade (AFL), Atlantic City Blackjacks (AFL), Carolina Cobras (NAL), and Fayetteville Mustangs (NAL).

 Early life

 Ings attended Miller Grove High School in Lithonia, Georgia, where he was a member of the football, basketball and track & field teams.
 As a senior, Ings tore his ACL, and didn't qualify for college academically.
 Ings then planned to attend a junior college, where a paperwork error left him without a scholarship.
 He then spent a year as a student at Fort Valley State University.
 He then enrolled at yet another junior college, where he was told that he could not play football due to a heart murmur.
 Ings later decided to drop out of school.

 Professional career

 Early attempts

 Ings attended an open tryout for the BC Lions of the Canadian Football League (CFL) in 2011, where he was told that he was too raw of a talent.
 Ings went on to join the semi-pro Atlanta Chiefs to help sharpen his skills.